This recipe was originally published May 4, 2016. It has been updated and reposted in April, 2019.

 Sugar Sunset Margaritas

-- 1 bottle carbonated fruit soda chilled
+- 1 ounce club soda chilled

 - Juice all of the citrus fruit.
 For personalizing each drink based on preference of taste, keep the juice in separate containers.

 - Wet the rim of a chilled glass with lime juice.
 Invert glass and dip into sugar.
 Fill glass with crushed ice.